kalpit-sharma-dev/common-lib/src/common-lib/web/README.md

 # Light weight wrapper of mux to provide middlware functionality

-This is a common implementation for mux implementation which can be used by all the Go projects in the Continuum.
+This is a common implementation for mux implementation which can be used by all the Go projects in the google.
 It supports middleware functionalty.

 ### Third-Party Libraries